Victoria radio's operating position in the 1930's. Change from spark and crystal to vacuum tube equipment complete.

-A new front verandah and front steps were built in the operating house and half the roof was re shingled.
-A new hand rail and landing was built at the dwelling and the roof and trimmings painted.
+A new front verandah and front steps were built on the operating house and half the roof was re-shingled.
+A new hand rail and landing was built at the dwelling and roof re-shingled and trim painted.

 1933 1600 Watt transmitter being installed in April.

 1936 Modulated CW frequencies 405 & 500 kHz

 1939 A November news item reports early planning to move from

 Gonzales Hill, Victoria out to a 10 acre plot in Gordon Head, Saanich, some 15 km

 northward.
 Gonzales area was getting built up and man made interference was degrading

 reception.
 Gordon Head area was then a rural area with little interference.
 A six room